BatuTH/-TUTORIAL-Telltale-Sound-Mods/README.md

 # Telltale-Sound-Mods-Tutorial
 A tutorial detailing how to create sound mods for any Telltale Game.
-I will be demonstrating how to achieve this with the Telltale Definitive Edition, but this can also be done for any earlier games or versions using this method.
+I will be demonstrating how to achieve this with the **The Walking Dead - Telltale Definitive Edition**, but this can also be done for any earlier games or versions using this method.

 NOTE: This is subject to change as we continue to work on the mod tools (which will allow the creation and installation of these mods with ease), but for the time being.
 This is how you create a sound mod.

-A brief summary of the steps and process necessary to create a sound mod for a Telltale Title.
+A brief summary of the steps and process necessary to create a sound mod for a Telltale title.
 ```
 1. Locate the game archive in which you wish to modify.
 2. Extract the archives contents to a location.